weotch/api-speedtest-php/README.md

 - /show/{:db_type}/ - Select a single record by ID
 - /insert/{:db_type}/ - Insert a record
 - /update/{:db_type}/ - Update a record
+- /static - No DB calls at all, just testing web server performance

 ## Getting Mongo running on MAMP